An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 The person who is qualified to carry out X-ray and scanning procedures is called a radiographer.
 The radiographer sits in the control room next to the scanner and observes through the window.
 However, you can talk to them, usually via an intercom and you will be observed at all times on a monitor.

 The scanner is noisy so you will usually be given some headphones or earplugs to protect your ears from the noise.
-Quite often you can listen to the radio through the headphones or bring a CD to listen to.
+Quite often you can listen to the radio or some music of your choice through the headphones.

 What should I do to prepare for an MRCP scan?